Philip R Buttall

 For SCORE CATALOGUE please scroll to bottom of page

-PHILIP R BUTTALL was educated at Cambridge, Durham and Exeter Universities.
+PHILIP R BUTTALL was educated at Cambridge, Durham, and Exeter Universities.
 Winning the Raymond Ffenell Prize at the Royal College of Music, he graduated with Distinction, studying piano with Cyril Smith, recorder with Freda Dinn, and composition with Bryan Kelly.
 He retired from full-time teaching after more than twenty-five years in the secondary sector and has since worked as an examiner and consultant for one of the leading international examination boards.
-He is the Classical Music Writer for The Herald in Plymouth, where he writes a weekly Classical Music page and regular concert reviews, as well as a major contributor to SouthWestShows and Seen and Heard International.
-Philip also provides programme notes for a number of concert organisations locally and occasionally nationally.
+He is the Classical Music Writer for The Herald in Plymouth, where he writes a weekly Classical Music page and regular concert reviews, as well as a major contributor to ArtsCulture and Seen and Heard International.
+Philip also provides programme notes for a number of concert organisations, and reviews CDs for Music Web International.

 A highly-qualified and experienced private piano teacher, he is a member of the European Piano Teachers' Association (EPTA UK), and has written music and software reviews for their Piano Professional magazine.
 Philip is also a Fellow of the Royal Society of Arts.

 Recent 'major coups' have included performances of his Samba..alla Turca! by the City of Birmingham Orchestra (CBSO) at Symphony Hall, for the 2006 Family Christmas Concert, and by the London Concert Orchestra at London's Royal Albert Hall in December 2007.
 The work was also performed twice at the start of January 2008, by the internationally-acclaimed Ulster Orchestra, at their Viennese Evenings at the Waterfront, Belfast.
 It will be performed again in the Province in 2013, with extra venues at Derry and Ballymena.